rnewman/clj-apache-http/README.markdown

 <http://hc.apache.org/>

-It defines functions to perform HTTP requests, returning Clojure data structures for most outputs.
+It defines functions to perform HTTP requests, extensibly returning Clojure data structures for most outputs.

-Some knowledge of the underlying Apache `HttpClient` API is necessary for more advanced usage, such as extracting response headers and specifying cookie jars.
+Some knowledge of the underlying Apache `HttpClient` API is necessary for more advanced usage, such as specifying cookie jars.

 For real-world code using this library, see the `clj-mql` project: